Scan Documents to PDF Online Without Installing Any App

 A scanned PDF stores each page as a raster image - a photograph.
 The text looks readable on screen, but it is not selectable, searchable, or usable by AI tools.
 The document is visually a page of text, computationally a photograph.

-To make a scanned PDF searchable, run it through OCR (Optical Character Recognition).
-OCR reads the image, identifies each character, and adds an invisible text layer aligned with its position on the page.
+To make a scanned PDF searchable, run it through OCR PDF (Optical Character Recognition).
+OCR reads the image, identifies each character, and adds an invisible text layer aligned with its position on the page — entirely in your browser, so the document never has to leave your device to become searchable.

 After OCR: